Whitworth Home Page > Safety & Security >

 2. Registration of Vehicles

-- Students are required to register each vehicle that will be operated or parked on campus, and to properly display its current registration decal (place of residency has no bearing on this requirement).
-Vehicle registration will be submitted via the online registration form; the cost is $40 per vehicle, per year.
+- Students are required to register each vehicle that will be operated or parked on campus, and to properly display its current registration decal.
+Vehicle registrations will be submitted via the online registration form; the cost is $45 per vehicle, per year.
 Failure to register a vehicle or properly display its current registration decal will result in a citation and a fine of $50.
 Decals will be available for pickup at the HUB Information Desk within 5 business days of completed online registration.
 If a vehicle, license plate, or windshield is replaced, please contact Facilities Services to arrange for a no-cost vehicle re-registration or replacement decal.
-Switching decals between vehicles is not permitted, nor is attaching a vehicle’s decal to any other vehicle.
+Switching decals between vehicles is not permitted, nor is attaching a decal to any other vehicle than the one registered.

 - Registration decals must be affixed to the vehicle’s lower left corner (driver’s side) of the windshield.
 Motorcycles, motor scooters, etc. without windscreens must display the decal in a conspicuous place.